kubenet-dev/docs/docs/01-getting-started/02_prereq.md

 ## kubenetctl

 kubenetctl is a single binary built for linux and Mac OS, distributed via [ghreleases][ghreleases] focussed to help run through the kubenet exercises.

+!!!note "By default it runs in interactive mode, where you need to press enter between all steps.
+The -a option runs the step automatically while still printing what each step does"

+!!!note "The --shell option allows to change the shell used to execute the commands, by default it uses bash.
+If you wan to use another shell use --shell zsh e.g"

 /// tab | linux/Mac OS